Knights of the Southern Cross (New Zealand)

-Membership

 Membership is open to all Roman Catholic males in good standing at least 18 years of age or older.

-Associations

 Through the International Alliance of Catholic Knights, the Knights of the Southern Cross (New Zealand) are associated with the Knights of the Southern Cross (Australia), the Knights of Columbus, the Knights of Saint Columbanus, the Knights of Da Gama and the Knights of Saint Columba.

 The National Secretariat is in Wellington.